 In addition to stakeholders and decision makers, the Southern Sierra CZO has an active program of education and outreach to K-16 and the general public.
 Some of the most successful education and outreach activities over the past year include building relationships with schools and local organizations.
-Colleagues and staff began working with NatureBridge Yosemite (formerly Yosemite Institute) in 2009 to provide instructor trainings on hydrologic concepts and snowpack science.
-NatureBridge has provided award-winning, residential outdoor education programs in Yosemite National Park (YNP) for school groups since 1971.
+Colleagues and staff work with NatureBridge Yosemite (formerly Yosemite Institute) to provide instructor trainings on hydrologic concepts and snowpack science.
+NatureBridge has provided awardwinning, residential outdoor education programs in Yosemite National Park (YNP) for school groups since 1971.
 Approximately 13,000 California students cycle through this program every year.
-Additional instructor trainings are planned over the coming years, and we plan to collaborate with their local Yosemite-area school program, Project Pluton, focused this year on Yosemite Rocks!.
+Additional instructor trainings are planned this fall, and we plan to collaborate with their local Yosemite-area school program, focused this year on Geology and Watersheds.

 Other K-12 partnerships include presenting each year at Southern California Edison's Science Days and the American Association of University Girls Science Camp.
-CZO staff also presented at the Auberry Conservation Days.
+SSCZO staff also presented at the Auberry Conservation Days.
 At these events CZO colleagues facilitate hands-on activities for students that focus on how Sierra Nevada hydrology impacts California's water resources.
-Combined, these presentations reached more than 600 grade school students in 2012-2013.
-Likewise, in previous years, outreach efforts have reached a combined total of several hundred students, with the audience growing every year.
+Combined, these presentations reached more than 600 grade school students.
 Our K-12 partnership with the Center for Advanced Research and Technology (CART) in Clovis, CA, continued, with CZO staff mentoring teams of CART students to conduct a comprehensive snow survey research project.

-Since 2007, CZO colleagues have been providing opportunities for undergraduate students.
-Students from UC Merced and partnering universities have worked as field and lab technicians.
-The Southern

-Sierra CZO summer undergraduate research intern program has given students the chance to apply their knowledge of scientific concepts.
+At the undergraduate level, students from UC Merced and partnering universities have worked as field and lab technicians.
+The Southern Sierra CZO summer undergraduate research intern program has given students the chance to apply their knowledge of scientific concepts.
 In addition to research interns, the Southern Sierra CZO has developed field-methods courses for undergraduates at UC Merced and UC Davis.
 A major component of these courses is visiting the CZO to learn about research and to collect data for use in class.
-Each year, several dozen undergraduate students gain firsthand experience with the survey protocols and technology used at the CZO.